Or call: 800.427.4124

 - Is Wine Included?

-One glass of welcome wine is included with every Wine Train package for guests who are over the age of 21.
+One taste of welcome wine is included with every Wine Train package for guests who are over the age of 21.
 Wines are included during the Vintner's Lunches and the monthly Moonlight Escape Dinners.

 Cocktails, beers and wine can be purchased on board throughout your journey.
 More than 100 wines are on the wine list and in the Wine Tasting Car.